 Here are a few ideas:

 - A homemade food item that the hostess can use later (not something to be shared at the party).
-Examples: a batch of muffins for the next day's breakfast, a loaf of bread (the world's best pumpkin bread recipe here), a sampling of your family's favorite treats.
+Examples: a batch of muffins for the next day's breakfast, a loaf of bread (click here for the world's best pumpkin bread recipe), a sampling of your family's favorite treats.
 By all means tie a festive ribbon on your gift and write a short note telling your hostess how much you appreciate being included in the party.

 - A small seasonal decoration, such as an ornament for the hostess's Christmas tree or a pair of beautiful candles--something small that can be put to use very easily.
 If you want to give a little larger gift, try tying a seasonal decoration to the top of a food gift.